saltysealion/anabantoids/_posts/2016-05-04-blood-in-blood-out.markdown

 Lets start with the sad news, my female Betta albimarginata has died.
 She has not been well over the past few days so I separated her from her male.
 She continued to feed well on black worms but had a swimming disorder.
-Last night, instead of floating she sunk and looked extremly lifeless.
+Last night, instead of floating she sunk and looked extremely lifeless.
 This morning she was found dead.

 It's fustrating knowing that this is the last wild female I can get my hands on